 Psoriasis is believed to be a genetic disease, though researchers do not completely understand how psoriasis is passed from one generation to another.
 The pattern of inheritance probably involves multiple genes or combinations of many genes, and the search is on to find those genes.

 About one out of three people with psoriasis report that a relative has or had psoriasis.
-If one parent has psoriasis, a child has about a 10 percent chance of having psoriasis.
-If both parents have psoriasis, a child has approximately a 50 percent chance of being diagnosed with the disease.
+If one parent has psoriasis, a child has about a 25 percent chance of having psoriasis.
+If both parents have psoriasis, a child has approximately a 65 percent chance of being diagnosed with the disease.
+For a family with a child that already has psoriasis, the chance of a second child having psoriasis is 51 percent if one parent has psoriasis, but if both parents have the disease, then the chance of a second child having psoriasis is 83 percent.

 Studies of identical twins with psoriasis show that psoriasis is at least partially genetic.
 But those same studies also reinforce the complexity of psoriasis.
 In about one-third of identical twins where psoriasis is present, only one twin has the disease, indicating that environmental factors or triggers play a role in who develops psoriasis.
 The theory that psoriasis is triggered by a combination of genes and external forces is called "multifactorial inheritance."
 Once the genes responsible for psoriasis are discovered, the inheritance pattern may be better understood.